 Common changes include:

-- Calorie intake consists partly of proteins.
-If you have decreased the amount of protein you eat, you may need to substitute healthy fats or carbohydrates to keep well-nourished.
-A well-nourished diet can provide all the necessary nutrients in appropriate amount of calories.
+consists partly of proteins.
+If you have decreased the amount of protein you eat, you may need to substitute healthy fats or carbohydrates.
+A well-planned diet can provide all the necessary nutrients in appropriate amount of calories.
 Being overweight will also place extra stress on your kidneys and increase your risk of heart disease.
 Talk with a dietitian to create a balanced plan.

-- Phosphorus is a chemical commonly found in dairy products, nuts, dried beans, and beverages like soft drinks, cocoa, and beer.
+is a chemical commonly found in dairy products, nuts, dried beans, and beverages like soft drinks, cocoa, and beer.
 A damaged kidney may not be able to remove this from your blood.
-High levels of phosphorus in the blood can decrease calcium in your bones, making them susceptible to breaking.
+High levels of phosphorus in the blood can decrease calcium in your bones, making them more likely to break.